 Your email address

-AHL online Resident Survey
+AHL online resident survey

 Once a year, AHL conducts an online survey of its residents to determine the level of service being received and what can be done to improve our services.
-Only nominated AHL staff view these survey responses for the purpose of collating the information and reporting the statistical data.
+Only nominated AHL staff view these surveys for the purpose of collating the information and reporting the statistical data.
 The information provided in the survey remains private and confidential and is not viewed by Hostel Managers, Hostel Staff, Houseparents or Residential Youth Workers.
 Survey material is used to report statistical data to the Australian Minister for Indigenous Affairs and other government departments to improve services provided to Indigenous Australians.